With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Houston County, AL. Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Houston County, Alabama can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Spectracare Houston County Intensive Rehab Day is a mental health treatment center in Houston County, AL, located at 134 Prevatt Road, 36303 zip code area.
 Spectracare Houston County Intensive Rehab Day provides residential treatment.
-Spectracare Houston County Intensive Rehab Day offers trauma therapy, behavior modification and psychotropic medication to seniors 65 or older and adults.
+Spectracare Houston County Intensive Rehab Day offers individual psychotherapy, group therapy and dialectical behavior therapy to seniors 65 or older and adults.
 Spectracare Houston County Intensive Rehab Day also supports people with serious mental illness.
 Additional services at Spectracare Houston County Intensive Rehab Day consist of psychosocial rehabilitation services, family psychoeducation and education services.

 Yes, Alabama offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.